-It is also possible to generate a report directly from the issues page by clicking the gear icon > Print report.
+It is also possible to generate a report directly from the issues page by clicking Print report at the top right of the list.

 Please note that you cannot print the Metrics page the same way you generate a report.
 You can 'print' the page as you would every other web page or take a screenshot and attach it to your report/email.

 This section allows you to take a high-level look to see if issues are being resolved quickly enough.
 Simply select the periodicity and time frame in which you want to compare total vs closed issues.